NGWPC/ngencerf-server/README.md

 where `public` is the name of your schema.

 # Updating
 After pulling the latest updates from the repo, you should update any dependencies and apply any database changes.
-Both of these commands can be run multiple times without any harm.
+Both of these commands can be run multiple times without any harm.  `runCerf.sh` will automatically take care of these steps
 ```
 (.venv-cerf) $ pip install -r requirements.txt
 (.venv-cerf) $ python manage.py migrate